Scale insects are among the few pests succulents occasionally encounter.

 The two species of scale insects most likely to attack succulents include soft scale insects and armored scale.

-Soft scale insects are easier to treat due to their soft outer shell.
+Soft-scale insect bugs are easier to treat due to their soft outer shell.

 Adult females are often immobile and secrete a waxy substance for defense.